 All exercises should be done slowly and gently.
 A person's range of motion may be reduced, so the stretches should be adjusted accordingly.

-- Stand and clasp hands behind you
+- Stand and rotate power bands behind you

 - Extend arms downward towards the ground and slowly look up towards ceiling

 Note: This stretch is effective for sore shoulders as well

 - Standing straight up, grip a power band shoulder width apart.

 - hold the resistance band above your head and pull apart as you rotate from the front to the back